jtich40/module-1-challenge/README.md

-# Module 1 Challenge Assignment
+# Refactoring HTML for Accessibility

 ## Description